How to Build an Education Benefit That Attracts and Retains Talent

 - 86% of employees are more likely to refer someone to work at their employer because of their education benefits.

-- Walmart saw a 15% increase in applicants citing the retailer’s education benefit as the reason for applying
+- Walmart saw a 15% increase in applicants citing the retailer’s education benefit as the reason for applying, and Chipotle saw a 46% uptick in applications

 - Employers partnering with Guild have seen an 80%+ job retention rate of Guild students